Xinyuan-LilyGO/LilyGo-T-RGB/README.md

 <h1 align = "center"> 🌟T-RGB🌟</h1>

+## News

+1. Easy to use RGB panel library, organized by [fablabnbg/TRGBArduinoSupport](https://github.com/fablabnbg/TRGBArduinoSupport),This is more recommended for novices

 ## Description

 `T-RGB` is a development board whose main control chip is ESP32-S3.
 It is equipped with a `2.1-inch LCD` color screen (3SPI&RGB interface) and `FT3267` touch chip.
 It has TF card reading and writing function and is equipped with a programmable button and a set of IIC pins.
 It can be powered with a lithium battery and charged with a USB.
 You can use the ESP32S3 directly for USB communication or programming.